This post may contain affiliate links. Please read our disclosure for more info.

 It is the foundation of most websites and applications that allows all of the code to function correctly.
 Back end web development is a career within itself.
 You could also specialize in only back-end web technologies and have a solid career with those skills alone.

-Senior development is when you have the keys to the kingdom, you can do pretty much everything.
+Senior developers usually have many years of experience and a strong skill set.
 You know the front end and back end technologies(aka Full Stack Developer), how to work with a client, how to manage projects and staff, and have the skills to build everything from the ground up on your own.

 On average, according to Payscale, senior web developers will make around $88,000/yr and up, which starts at roughly $41 an hour.
 Senior-level developers can make up to twice the amount of what a junior developer could make in the beginning.